 It means highly customized treatment of the corneal conditions that have been creating your vision problems, plus the confidence that your surgeon is using the most advanced state-of-the-art technologies to help you attain your vision goals.
 In the final analysis, your successful LASIK outcome depends mostly on the skill, commitment, and experience of the LASIK surgeon who performs your procedure.

-Once you have satisfied yourself that you are in the best possible hands at with our LASIK surgeons at Thomas Eye Group, rest assured that we will use the most advanced technologies to correct the refractive errors that caused poor vision in the first place and leave you with the best vision your eyes are capable of achieving.
-Thomas Eye Group has offices in Atlanta, Lilburn, Lithonia, Newnan, Roswell, Sandy Springs, Suwanee, and Woodstock.
+Once you are satisfied that you are in the best possible hands with our LASIK surgeons at Thomas Eye Group, rest assured that we will use the most advanced technologies to correct the refractive errors that have cause your poor vision in the first place and leave you with the best vision your eyes are capable of achieving.
+Thomas Eye Group has offices in Atlanta, Hamilton Mill, Lilburn, Lithonia, Newnan, Roswell, Sandy Springs, Suwanee, and Woodstock.

 In the earliest days of laser vision correction in Atlanta and the United States, some patients reported complications such as halos and ‘starring’ after their procedures, especially when driving at night.
 Factually, many people who have never had LASIK suffer from night vision problems.
 However, today’s advanced LASIK lasers have dealt very authoritatively with these issues, achieving a much lower likelihood of night vision issues, and with patients in some studies reporting better night vision.
 If you are seeking Atlanta custom LASIK or would like more information regarding our custom LASIK eye surgery procedure please call us at 855-ATL-LASIK.

 Losing, misplacing, forgetting, scratching, slipping, tearing, smearing, fogging, sore eyes, red eyes, itchy eyes, glued to your eyeballs, allergies, hay fever, cabin fever (because you can’t do water sports) and pocketbook shrinkage.